 Important note: If you still have periods, you must be within 10 days of the start of your last period!

 The Results The scanner takes images of the bones at your hip and spine.
 Our Nurse will discuss the results with you.

 Generally, you will find that you are in one of three categories: Normal bone density At risk of developing osteoporosis (sometimes called osteopenia) Established osteoporosis

-A written report will be given to you.
-This can be used by your doctor to assess your risk and to discuss treatment, if any, that you may require.
+A written report will be sent to your doctor to assess your risk and to discuss treatment, if any, that you may require.